alexandreiabattles/content-ops-starter/content/pages/accumulated-score-aw.md

           Who said that Rome is weak?? - Sexta Ferrata Army Legion VI , one of the most feared units of the Roman Empire.
-This legion, founded by Julius Caesar and actually this legion was responds to **Queen Kleopatra** to receive proctection.
+This legion, founded by Julius Caesar to attack against Galia in past, later now this legion was responds to **Queen Kleopatra** to receive proctection in these times.

           Was known for its relentless strength, having the ability to endure in